emberjs/rfcs/text/0000-custom-components.md

 here will be reflected in the template.

 Ember does not provide a fine-grained change tracking system, so there is no guarantee on how often *update* will be called.
-More precisely, if on of the *component arguments* have changed to a different value, *update* _will_ be called at least once; however, the reverse is not true – when *update* is called, it does not guarantee that at least one of the *component arguments*
+More precisely, if one of the *component arguments* have changed to a different value, *update* _will_ be called at least once; however, the reverse is not true – when *update* is called, it does not guarantee that at least one of the *component arguments*